Here’s a fun fact: October 17th is Spreadsheet Day.

 Software and process tutorials

-A crucial part of your planning process is documenting how to do tasks and use technology tools throughout your project.
+A crucial part of your planning process is documenting how to do tasks and using technology tools throughout your project.

 You should embed these guides throughout your documentation so they’re easy to find.
 For example, you can embed Scribe tutorials in your roadmap to centralize SOPs and introduce your team to cool hacks that help get things done.